CiscoDevNet/botkit-template/README.md

 - metadata: expose extra info via command and on a public address so that Spark users can inquire on Bot Author / Legal mentions / Healthcheck endpoint...

-- mentions: the enrichCommand utility helps you add mentions in Group spaces.
+- mentions: the appendMention utility function helps Spark users remind to mention the bot in Group spaces.

 - popular cloud providers: the bot self-configures when run on Glitch and Heroku (if )